composer/composer/doc/05-repositories.md

 `%package%`.

-This field is new in Composer v2, and is prioritised over the `provider-includes` and `providers-url` fields.
-For compatibility with both Composer v1 and v2, and we recommend providing both.
+This field is new in Composer v2, and is prioritised over the `provider-includes` and `providers-url` fields if both are present.
+For compatibility with both Composer v1 and v2 you ideally want to provide both.
+New repository implementations may only need to support v2 however.

 An example: